 If you’re importing a lot of files, you might hit your server’s memory limit.

-To increase PHP memory limit, access your site’s files using an FTP client like FileZilla or your hosting provider’s file manager.
-Locate the wp-config.php file in your site’s root directory ( public_html or www folders ).
-Backup the file before making any changes.
+To increase the WordPress memory limit, access your site files using an FTP client or your hosting provider’s file manager.
+Locate the wp-config.php file in the root directory of your site, usually public_html or www, and make a backup before editing it.

 3. Check File Permissions

-Checking file permissions should always be one of your first moves when you run into the “Failed to import Media” error in WordPress.
+Incorrect file permissions are a common reason WordPress cannot save imported images or videos to the uploads folder.
 If WordPress can’t write to the wp-content/uploads folder, it simply won’t be able to save your images, videos, or any other media files.

-This is a common headache, especially after site migrations or changes to your hosting setup.
+This often happens after a migration, server move, or manual file transfer.
 Incorrect permissions can block uploads, break auto-updates, and even open up security risks if set too loosely.

 You want to make sure your permissions are tight enough for security, but not so strict that WordPress can’t do its job.